bigbluebutton/bigbluebutton.github.io/_posts/greenlight_v3/2022-10-31-gl3-migration.md

 ```

 **If you have an error, try re-running the migration task to resolve any failed resources migration.**
-**Also, make sure that the Greenlight v3 server is running and accessible through your network.**
+**Also, make sure that the GLv3 server is running and accessible through your network.**

 ### Users Migration
 The Users will be migrated with their corresponding role.

 Important notes:
-- **Once the Users migration is completed, the migrated users will be prompted to reset their password via an automated email.
-The accounts passwords can't be migrated from Greenlight v2.**
+- **The accounts passwords can't be migrated from Greenlight v2.
+A rake task that sends an email to all the users and prompts them to reset their password is provided for Greenlight v3.
+When the migration is completed, please jump to [After the Migration](#after-the-migration).
+Please note that if you are using external accounts, like Google or Microsoft, this is not applicable.**
-- Pending, denied and deleted users will not be migrated to Greenlight v3.
+- Pending, denied and deleted users will not be migrated to GLv3.
 - Both local and external users will be migrated.

 **To migrate all of your v2 users to v3, run the following command:**